Aim to give Dunedin people a voice

 Asked about the possibility of fielding its own candidates in local elections, Mr Visser said: ‘‘In the very, very long-term, it may be that we do but we’re nowhere near that.’’

-Mr Visser will make a presentation at tomorrow’s annual meeting outlining Dara’s progress to date.
+Mr Visser made a presentation at the meeting outlining Dara’s progress to date.

-People will be asked to fill in membership forms and pay an ‘‘affordable’’ subscription.
+People were asked to fill in membership forms and pay an ‘‘affordable’’ subscription.

-* The Dara annual meeting will be held on Friday at 7pm at the South Dunedin Community Hall.
-All are welcome.

-The advantages of the Dunedin Area Residents’ Association (Dara) was explained by chairman Jon Visser, using Dunedin City Council housing as an example.
+The advantages of the Dunedin Area Residents’ Association was explained by Jon Visser, using Dunedin City Council housing as an example.

-Operating costs for the Dunedin City Council’s rental units exceeded income and two options on how to overcome the shortfall were presented to councillors, Mr Visser said.
+Operating costs for the DCC's rental units exceeded income and two options on how to overcome the shortfall were presented to councillors, Mr Visser said.

 The first was that tenants should pay more, the second that the difference should come from rates.